coreos/docs/flannel/flannel-config.md

 ### Specifying SSL certificates

 Flannel requires SSL certificates to communicate with a secure etcd cluster.
 By default, flannel looks for these certificates in `/etc/ssl/etcd`.
 To use different certificates, add `Environment=ETCD_SSL_DIR` to a drop-in file for `flanneld.service`.

-For example:
+Use the following configuration snippet to achieve this:

 ``` container-linux-config
 systemd: